Household Hazardous Waste

 No more than 10 – one (1) gallon containers or 2 – five (5) gallon containers.

-When you schedule your collection appointment, the volume restrictions listed above will be verified and if you have materials in excess of the limits, charges may be applied.
+When you schedule your collection appointment, the volume restrictions listed above will be verified and if you have materials in excess of the limits, excess materials can be collected for an additional fee.

 If you must dispose of a product or material not in the list above, refer to the Hard to Recycle Guide for more information or contact Nick Butel at 303-658-2183 or email HHWhotline@cityofwestminster.us.